testfairy/docs/docs/0531_Bug_Tracking/00_Overview.md

 ![ alt upload](../../img/bug-tracking/build-settings.png)

-- Go to the "Bug Tracking" section and make sure to check the box in "In-app feedback"
+- Go to the "Bug Reporting" section of the build and make sure to check the box for __In-App Bug Reporting__ and then `Save changes`.

 ![ alt upload](../../img/bug-tracking/bug-report-enabled.png)